Fannon/search-bookmarks-history-and-tabs/README.md

 - This extension can (and should!) be triggered via keyboard shortcut.
   - The default is `CTRL` + `Shift` + `.`, but you can customize this.
 - Just type in your search query and it will search everything.
-- By default, the extension will look if you already have a tab with the selected URL switch to it.
-If not, a new tab is opened.
-Press `CTRL` or `ALT` to open the result in the current tab.
+- By default, the extension will open the selected result in a new active tab, or switch to an existing tab with the target url.
+  - Hold `Shift` or `Alt` to open the result in the current tab
+  - Hold `Ctrl` to open the result without closing the popup.
 - In case you want to be more selective -> use a search mode:
   - Start your query with `#`: only **bookmarks with the tag** will be returned (excact "starts with" search)
   - Start your query with `~`: only **bookmarks within the folder** will be returned (excact "starts with" search)